JAMKuttan/Cellranger_mkfastq/README.md

 Introduction
 ------------

-This pipeline is a wrapper for the cellranger mkfastq tool from 10x Genomics, which is a wrapper for Illumina's bcl2fastq tool.
-It takes tarballed bcl files from 10x Genomics Single Cell Gene Expression libraries, and untar's and deconvolves them into fastq's.
+This pipeline is a wrapper for the cellranger mkfastq tool from 10x Genomics.
+It takes bcl files from sequencing of 10x Genomics Single Cell Gene Expression libraries, and deconvolutles the reads by the samples' barcodes.

 The pipeline uses Nextflow, a bioinformatics workflow tool.